tawaunl/tawaunlucas/content/authors/admin/_index.md

 ## About Me

-<span style="color:black"> Hello and welcome to my website!
-I'm Dr. Tawaun A. Lucas, a computational biologist with a Ph.D. in Neuroscience from Stanford University.
+Hello, I'm Dr. Tawaun A. Lucas, a computational biologist with a Ph.D. in Neuroscience from Stanford University.
 Currently, I am a postdoctoral fellow at Genentech, where I specialize in spatial transcriptomics, neuroimmunology, neurodegeneration, and machine learning.
-My work is driven by a passion for multi-omics analysis and biomarker development, leveraging advanced computational methodologies to innovate in precision Medicine.
+My work is driven by a passion for multi-omics analysis and biomarker development, leveraging advanced computational methodologies to innovate in precision medicine.

-<span style="color:black"> With a strong foundation in both research and education, I have a proven track record of cross-functional collaboration and impactful contributions to the scientific community.
-Explore my site to learn more about my research, publications, and professional journey.</span>
+With a strong foundation in both research and education, I have a proven track record of cross-functional collaboration and impactful contributions to the scientific community.
+Explore my site to learn more about my research, publications, and professional journey.